A Trichotomy for Regular Trail Queries: The Trichotomy

-So $p'$ is indeed a trail satisfying $p' \models (C,(v,q),e_K \cdots e_1)$.
-Furthermore, $p'$ is shorter than $p$, contradicting our assumption. \end{proof} Using the algorithm of Lemma~\ref{lem:completion} we can, in principle, output a completion of $S$ that matches $L$ using nondeterministic logarithmic space.
+Using the algorithm of Lemma~\ref{lem:completion} we can, in principle, output a completion of $S$ that matches $L$ using nondeterministic logarithmic space.
 However, such a completion does not necessarily correspond to a trail.
 The reason is that, even though each trail $p_C$ we guess for some abbreviation involving a component $C$ is a trail, the trails for different components may not be disjoint.
 Therefore, we will define pairwise disjoint subsets of edges that can be used for the completion of the components.